harshithnayak07/youtube-automation-system/README.md

 python main.py
 ```

 > **Warning:** This runs the real pipeline.
-It will research a topic, generate content, compose a video, and upload it to YouTube as a private video.
+It will research a topic, generate content, compose a video, and upload it to YouTube.
+Local runs default to private visibility; the production GitHub Actions workflow is configured to publish publicly.
 Ensure your `.env` is properly configured with valid API keys and OAuth credentials before running.

 ## Gallery

 Visual proof that the automated pipeline runs successfully end-to-end, publishes to YouTube, and is covered by an automated test suite.

-### GitHub Actions — Workflow Runs
+### GitHub Actions - Workflow Runs

 Scheduled and manual workflow runs with their success/failure history (proof of ongoing CI automation):

 ![GitHub Actions workflow runs](docs/github-actions-runs.png)

-### GitHub Actions — Successful Pipeline
+### GitHub Actions - Successful Pipeline

-The complete "Run YouTube Shorts Pipeline" job with all steps succeeding — research, script, scenes, images, TTS, video, thumbnail, QA, and upload (proof that the end-to-end pipeline executes successfully):
+The complete "Run YouTube Shorts Pipeline" job with all steps succeeding - research, script, scenes, images, TTS, video, thumbnail, QA, and upload (proof that the end-to-end pipeline executes successfully):

 ![Successful GitHub Actions workflow](docs/workflow-success.png)